zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 Upon completion, the Ice assemblies for the .NET Framework 4.5 and .NET Standard 2.0 are placed in the `lib\net45` and `lib\netstandard2.0` folders respectively.

+> Note: the .NET Standard 2.0 assemblies are created only when you build with
+> Visual Studio 2017.

 You can skip the build of the test suite with the `BuildDist` target:
 ```